PrajnaAvidya/prompt-shaper/spec.md

 ### Collections (TBD/WIP)

-// this is a collection of slots
+A collection is an ordered list of slot variables

-// example of iterating a collection (will just print each member in order) [chapters]
+// example of iterating a collection (will just print each member in order) `[chapters]`

 // iterating a collection with custom output [chapters] => chapter,index